yesodweb/yesod-cookbook/Persistent-entity-syntax.md

 ```

 Note that you almost certainly want to either mark the field as `Maybe` or provide a default value, otherwise insertions will fail.

+## SafeToRemove

+This is intended to be used as part of a deprecation of a field, after `MigrationOnly` has been used usually.
+This works somewhat as a superset of the functionality of MigrationOnly.
+In addition, the field will be removed from the database if it is present.
+Note that this is a destructive change which you are marking as safe.